| Utah

 in shorts and t-shirt, carrying water and Kelsey's book on Paria River.

 Use book to beat flies off.
 Flies die, but book is becoming battered.
+Finally hike upstream to little side canyon that gets me away from

 river (almost no water though) and from flies.
 Climb up onto mesa above